Everything you want to know about permanent hair removal

 - Open wounds or dark moles on the area to be treated.

-- Use of light-sensitive medicines (such as St. John's wort).
+- Use of photosensitive medications (such as St. John's wort).

 - Pregnancy or breastfeeding.